dogdentist/mcclankattack/README.md

 # mcclankattack

-'mcclankattack' is a Minecraft bot spammer.
+'mcclankattack' is a Minecraft bot spammer for Minecraft 1.21.11.
 It connects bots that spam messages—nothing special.
 So, randomly, I got bored near Christmas and wanted to make one—like the old days.

 ### how to run?